How Much is Bank of America Overdraft Fee?

 How to set up Overdraft Protection

 Click the Help & Support tab, and then click More topics

 3. Online Banking and Mobile Banking also help you avoid overdraft fees.
 It allows you to access your account information 24/7 and helps you keep track of your account balance.
 It also has alerts and notifications that allow you to receive email or texts when there's important activity on your account, such as a low balance.

 We understand that overdraft fees are annoying, and usually, it takes a much longer time to get that money back.
 If there is a checking account that can eliminate overdraft fees, it will surely save lots of time and money for you.

-Thus, we are here to introduce The Cheese Debit Card, a debit card with a zero-fee checking account that earns up to a 3% saving bonus and up to 1% cashback on every purchase.
-You don’t need a credit history or a social security number to apply.
-The Cheese card is for everyone, and can even help build your credit score.
+Thus, we are here to introduce The Cheese Debit Card, a debit card with zero-fee that earns saving bonus and cashback on every purchase.
+The Cheese card is for everyone!

 About Bank of America

 Bank of America is the second-largest banking institution in the United States, serves approximately 10.73% of all American bank deposits.
 It was acquired by the Charlotte-based NationsBank for $62 billion in 1998.
 Through a series of mergers and acquisitions, it built upon its commercial banking business by establishing Merrill Lynch for wealth management and Bank of America Merrill Lynch for investment banking in 2008 and 2009, respectively.
 Competing with Citigroup, Wells Fargo, and JP Morgan Chase, Bank of America primarily focuses on financial services of commercial banking, wealth management, and investment banking.